 - Health Equity & Justice: This track introduces students to issues in health equity and health opportunity.
 Students will learn about the intersectionality of health with wealth, race/ ethnicity, gender, disability, and other axes of identity.
 Elective courses will provide additional foundation in these critical social issues.

-Students will meet with one of the Minor coordinators (Profs.
-Alison Scott and Sarah Menefee) to discuss the track requirements and to fill out a declaration form (pdf).
+Students will meet with the Minor coordinator, Sarah Menefee, to discuss the track requirements and to fill out a declaration form (pdf).
 If students wish to change tracks after declaring the first time, they will be required to submit a new declaration form.
 The declaration meeting also will include discussion of the experiential learning activity and culminating seminar.

 Structure of the Public Health Minor (See catalog for track-specific details):